Improving access for low-income Californians to their criminal history records at the California Department of Justice.

 2nd round – improved interactions and additional activities

-At the end of this project (1 of 2 projects developed during our 9 month fellowship) we designed and built a fee waiver application and redesigned a plain-language explainer page hosted on the California Department of Justice’s Drupal website.
+At the end of this project (1 of 2 projects developed during our 9 month fellowship) we designed and built a fee waiver application and redesigned a plain-language explainer page within the California Department of Justice’s website.

 Explainer page for how to get your criminal record